 Blood carries l-tryptophan to the brain, where it converts to serotonin.

 The Journal of Psychiatry and Neuroscience stated that l-tryptophan reduces the time it takes to fall asleep due to this conversion.
 Serotonin is a neurotransmitter that inspires feelings of calm, satisfaction, and relaxation, all essential to falling asleep.

 Drinking milk before bed relieves anxiety and helps you sleep.
 For example, if you’re worried about work the next day, serotonin will ease these concerns that may otherwise keep you awake.

-As well as serotonin, l-tryptophan increases melatonin levels – called the “sleep hormone” – in the brain.
+In addition to serotonin, l-tryptophan increases melatonin levels – the “sleep hormone” – in the brain.
 The Journal of Gerontology explains that melatonin helps regulate circadian rhythms and maintain a reliable sleep-wake cycle.

 Melatonin reacts to darkness.
-When we enter a dark room, melatonin is released by the pineal gland, the part of the brain that responds to light and darkness.
+When we enter a dark room, the pineal gland, the part of the brain that responds to light and darkness, releases melatonin.

 Dim lighting releases more melatonin, encouraging the brain to wind down and prepare for sleep.

 While the pineal gland secretes melatonin organically, bringing more of this hormone into your body through milk increases the speed at which you feel sleepy.

 How Long Does it Take for Warm Milk to Make You Sleep?

 Warm milk contains components that make you sleepy, but it’s not a recognized sedative and doesn’t have the qualities directly associated with prescription drugs.